top of page

 • Cultural differences in eating habits are respected

-• Any child who shows signs of distress at being faced with a meal he/she does not like will have his/her food removed without any fuss.
+• Any child who shows signs of distress at being faced with a meal they do not like will have their food removed without pressure or fuss.
 If a child does not finish his/her first course, he/she will still be given a helping of dessert

-• Children not on special diets are encouraged to eat a small piece of everything
+• Children not on special diets are gently encouraged, but never forced, to eat a small piece of everything

-• Children are given time to eat at their own pace and not rushed
+• Children are given sufficient time to eat at their own pace and not rushed

-• We promote positive attitudes to healthy eating through play opportunities and discussions
+• Positive attitudes to healthy eating are promoted through play, stories, activities and discussions

-• No child is ever left alone when eating or drinking to minimise the risk of choking
+• No child is ever left alone when eating or drinking, to minimise the risk of choking, in line with EYFS safeguarding requirements

 Packed lunches